Education

 400-Level, 500-Level, and 600-Level Courses

 Students who complete the Computer Science Undergraduate Major may continue to study the same discipline in more depth by taking the Computer Science Graduate Major.
-There are also closely related interdisciplinary graduate majors — Artificial Intelligence, and Human Centered Science and Biomedical Engineering — to which students may advance.
+There are also closely related interdisciplinary graduate majors — Artificial Intelligence, Energy Science and Informatics, and Human Centered Science and Biomedical Engineering — to which students may advance.

 Page Top